CDS II 2023 Notification

 4. Age Limit

-- For IMA – Unmarried male candidates born not earlier than 2nd July, 1999, and not later than 1st July, 2004, only are eligible.
+(i) For IMA—Unmarried male candidates born not earlier than 2nd July, 2000 and not later than 1st July, 2005 only are eligible.

-- For Indian Naval Academy – Unmarried male candidates born not earlier than 2nd July, 1999 and not later than 1st July, 2004 only are eligible.
+(ii) For Indian Naval Academy—Unmarried male candidates born not earlier than 2nd July, 2000 and not later than 1st July, 2005 only are eligible.

-- For Officers’ Training Academy — For Officers’ Training Academy—(SSC Course for men) unmarried male candidates born not earlier than 2nd July, 1998 and not later than 1st July, 2004 only are eligible
+(iv) For Officers’ Training Academy—(SSC Course for men) unmarried male candidates born not earlier than 2nd July, 1999 and not later than 1st July, 2005 only are eligible.

-- For Officers’ Training Academy – (SSC Women Non-Technical Course) Unmarried women, issueless widows who have not remarried and issueless divorcees (in possession of divorce documents) who have not remarried are eligible.
-They should have been born not earlier than 2nd July, 1998 and not later than 1st July, 2004.
+(v) For Officers’ Training Academy—(SSC Women Non-Technical Course) Unmarried women, issueless widows who have not remarried and issueless divorcees (in possession of divorce documents) who have not remarried are eligible.
+They should have been born not earlier than 2nd July, 1999 and not later than 1st July, 2005.

 - If you are selected in one of the branches of armed forces then you are set for your rest of the life